feroze-m/terraform-nomad-apps/README.md

 	- Run terraform commands
 5. In the userdata section, ideally you wouldn't need to edit any values, except for
 	- Github runner token, which is going to be specific to the repo for nomad jobs
-	- If consulserver/nomadserver count is increased to more than 3 (ideally not needed),
+	- If consulserver/nomadserver count is increased to more than 3 (again not really needed),
 		- Update all the files in `userdata/$servertype.tmpl`, to include the reference to new servers.

-x. `Improvements:`
+X. `Improvements:`
     - `Apply domain names using hcloud_rdns`
     - `Add ssl certs for https`
     - `Possible addition later: Atlantis webhook to deploy these with github PRs.
 Needs an atlantis host with internet/public access.`